PaulaScholz/TwoPaneGroupInfoList/README.md

 Then, to use Windows UI Library controls rather than SDK controls, you will need to place a XamlControlsResources reference in your `App.xaml` Resource Dictionary.

-For more detail, please refer to the [Getting started with the Windows UI Library](https://docs.microsoft.com/en-us/uwp/toolkits/winui/getting-started) guide.
+For more details, please refer to the [Getting started with the Windows UI Library](https://docs.microsoft.com/en-us/uwp/toolkits/winui/getting-started) guide.

 ## Configuring your Emulator